WHAT IS FINANCE?

 The objective of the major in Finance at UConn is to provide students with a background of knowledge and a set of skills to enable them to perform successfully in finance-related fields.
 These fields reflect both global and domestic dimensions and they include corporate or business finance, financial management in government and not-for-profit organizations, financial planning, investments, banking, insurance, real estate, and public accounting.
 Advanced work in the Finance major features a problem-solving and decision-making orientation.
 Case problems and investment games are used and current developments in the economy and in financial markets and institutions are emphasized to help students appreciate the complexities of financial management.
 A student may choose the Finance major because of its universality, even if the student is meeting all or most of the requirements in real estate or insurance.
 Finance majors have acknowledged the quality and benefits of the major, making it one of the most popular majors in the School of Business.

-Students who major in Finance are eligible to apply to the 4+1 Financial Risk Management Program
+Students who major in Finance are eligible to apply to the Accelerated Master's Programs in the School of Business.

 HOW TO DECLARE:

 APPLICATION REQUIRED.
 Admission is very competitive and requires a strong GPA along with the completion of specific courses.
 Find more information and the application here.